 These issues are explored in numerous journal articles, book chapters, and in Dalsheim’s first three books: Unsettling Gaza: Secular Liberalism, Radical Religion, and the Israeli Settlement Project (Oxford 2011), and Producing Spoilers: Peacemaking and Production of Enmity in a Secular Age (Oxford 2014), and Israel Has a Jewish Problem: Self-Determination as Self-Elimination (Oxford 2019).

-Her work has now expanded to a project that reconsiders the historical “Jewish Question,” including a focus on the contemporary rise of antisemitism, racism, and fascism in Western democracies.
+Her work has now expanded to a project that reconsiders the historical “Jewish Question,” including a focus on the contemporary rise of antisemitism, racism, and fascism, in the context of environmental crisis.
 While Dalsheim’s research touches on contentious topics, its strength comes from emphasizing complexities that never fit neatly into partisan divisions.